Pectojin/duplicati-client/README.md

     params    import parameters from a YAML file

 Some of the commands are placeholders until I get them implemented.

+# Setting the server password
+It's possible to configure a server password using the `set password` command.

+    duc set password

+It will prompt for the new password and configure it on the server.
+You can also provide it inline using `--password` or using a parameters file.

+You can disable the password using `--disable`

+    duc set password --disable

+Additionally, the `set password` command will remove the `password-protection` prompt ("If your machine is in a multi-user environment..."), so if you just want to pre-configure a system to remove that message you can make the `--disable` call to remove this message.

 # Parameters file
 Using the command `params` you can specify a parameters file.
 With this file you can provide most of the optional CLI arguments without having to specify them inline when calling your commands.